paretomansmartvotesim/paretomansmartvotesim.github.io/newer.md

 comment = "Description: this should be like ncase's 'drag the voter' examples, with a normalizing score voter.
 This voter should have a series of circles, where the closest one intersects the closest candidate and the farthest one the farthest candidate.
 Thus, as you moved the voter or candidates the circles would change size."
 %}

 As soon as voters are using strategy in score voting — even a very slight amount of strategy, such as normalization — it is no longer fully exempt from impossibility theorems like Arrow's theorem.
 In particular, it no longer obeys independence of irrelevant alternatives (IIA); adding or removing a losing candidate can change how voters normalize, and thus change who wins.
-For instance, in the simulation below, try moving the losing yellow triangle candidate, and see what happens.
+For instance, in the simulation below, try moving the losing {{ B }}, and see what happens.

 {% include sim.html
 link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3WSXW7EIAyE78IzqrDBxslVoj3Jqj37Gj5ltVJb5WH8g4cZk2dp5bwu0VbF2qNeGu-oET1qkX3G3nkvZ6tllLP8iJRabOeep7I5E45Wf33Zimz93Tn-7Ujb5LI0iFT36scqK2WkyAAQIg6kEhmJeW1POHZVky-LmnySoAA0OshsDyg0OsmCLFk0N9C2YFnLgKkjqHcymLot1VU46IzC17EsVbM1Nt0K5A70DpLw6isYe258Ug7f14zJgyBxHLtoLM4E0H25dQB5ZgBGbdJjXYZRbwAmHZPOuty2hSXOoXAUOKueKJjMThRMFjR5scmLzfvfmTTj3k3tdaw6lqIBWArEBGICSwFhoCfgC2TFkvVl-bctYd8vXQbN5fwCAAA)"
 title = "Non-optimal"
 caption = ""
 id = "election7"
-comment = "This should be a score voting scenario with 100% normalizing voters. the voter median around (0,0), and candidates square (3,0), triangle (-2,0), pentagon (-4,0).
-Pentagon voters are not enthusiastic enough about triangle so square wins, even though triangle is higher utility.
-Removing penta fixes the problem. "
+comment = "This should be a score voting scenario with 100% normalizing voters. the voter median around (0,0), and candidates A (3,0), B (-2,0), D (-4,0).
+Pentagon voters are not enthusiastic enough about B so A wins, even though B is higher utility.
+Removing D fixes the problem. "
 %}

 But a bigger problem than IIA violation, which in the real world is relatively hard to engineer or take advantage of, is the issue of differential voting power.
 In the following election, one of the groups of voters normalizes, and the other one doesn't.
 The two groups are the same size, but the normalizing group gets a candidate they like a lot better.